IBM Cloud Docs

 Deployment considerations

-With NSX-T v3.x on vSphere VDS switch version 7.0, N-VDS are no longer required on the ESXi hosts.
+With NSX-T v3.x on vSphere VDS switch version 7.0, N-VDS is no longer required on the ESXi hosts.
 When configured as transport nodes, you can use the v7 VDS, which makes the consolidated cluster a more optimal design.

 After initial deployment, the IBM Cloud® automation deploys three NSX-T Manager virtual appliances within the management cluster.
 The controllers are assigned a VLAN–backed IP address from the Private A portable subnet that is designated for management components.
 Additionally, VM–VM anti–affinity rules are created such that controllers are separated among the hosts in the cluster.